thiteixeira/Python/README.md

 # Python Basics

-The majority of the snippets are going thru the basics of Python.

-I'd say that the more interesting ones are the web crawler and the Facebook Messenger Bot (server.py).
+A small collection of the basics in Python, including a `web crawling` and a `Facebook message bot`.